cs-guide/cs-guide.github.io/_posts/git-add-explained/2019-03-16-git-add-explained.md

 | :x:       | ✅   			 | ✅      		 |

 Restages files that have been added previously and also removes files from the index that have been deleted.
-Use this option if you want to exlude added files that are not in the staging area yet.
+Use this option if you want to exclude added files that are not in the staging area yet.

 **Note:** In previous versions, using this option only included files in the current directory and its subdirectories.
-Now `-u` refers to the whole working tree (similar to `-A`).
+Now, `-u` refers to the whole working tree (similar to `-A`).
 {: .notice--danger}

 ```